 Management of IOPD involves supportive therapies focused on each patient's individual symptoms.
 Optimal management of IOPD symptoms requires a multidisciplinary approach and can comprise cardiac care, respiratory support, rehabilitation therapy, psychosocial support, and general care domains as needed.

-Especially in classic IOPD, infants require frequent cardiac assessment and management of symptoms with consultation of a pediatric cardiologist.
+In IOPD, infants require frequent cardiac assessment and management of symptoms with consultation of a pediatric cardiologist.
 Use of pharmacological treatment can ease symptoms of cardiomyopathy, but stage of the disease will dictate the pharmacology used.

 Arrhythmias (eg, tachydysrhythmias of Wolff-Parkinson-White syndrome ) with risk of sudden death have been reported in IOPD, emphasizing the need to avoid hypotensive states brought on by general anesthesia and drugs such as β–blockers.